saidvandeklundert/saidvandeklundert.github.io/_posts/2020-1-17-python-screen-scraping-basics.md

 </pre>
 For more on NAPALM and wat drivers to select, check out <a href="https://saidvandeklundert.net/2019-09-20-napalm/" target="_blank">this</a> post.

 In the rest of the article, I will leave out the part where I retrieve the device output.
-Instead of showing the way I use Netmiko or NAPALM, I will just put in `s = xxxx` to detail what the string is that I am working with.
+Instead of showing the way I use Netmiko or NAPALM, I will just put in <b>s = xxxx</b> to detail what the string is that I am working with.

 Breaking it down using splitlines and split: